rohankid1/mkml/README.md

 Once it has finished compiling, the executable should have been created in target/release/.
 The binary's name is `mkml` on Linux and `mkml.exe` on Windows.

 For Linux users, you have to run it through the terminal.

-Also, for quick access, you should copy or move the binary to `/usr/local/bin` - that way you can just run `mkml` and not something like `Downloads/mkml/target/release/mkml`.
-You can simply do this by running `sudo cp path/to/mkml /usr/local/bin` or mv instead of cp if you want to move it.
+Also, for quick access,
+you should copy or move the binary to `/usr/local/bin` - that way you can just run `mkml` and not something like: `Downloads/mkml/target/release/mkml`.
+You can simply do this by running
+`sudo cp path/to/mkml /usr/local/bin` or mv instead of cp if you want to move it.